freeCodeCamp/freeCodeCamp/docs/how-to-work-on-guide-articles.md

 # How to work on Guide articles

-With your help, we can create a comprehensive reference tool that will help millions of people who are learning to code for years to come! 💛
+With your help, we can create a comprehensive reference tool that will help millions of people who are learning to code for years to come. 💛

 You can: